Domeanna Spell, Missing Louisiana Teenager, May Be With A 47-Year-Old Man Named Cory Disotell

 “I feel that she’s safer home than being with him.
 We want her to know that we are on her side and she could have came to us no matter what and we would have been there for her.”

-Domeanna is described as having long, light brown hair with blue/hazel eyes; about 5’2′;’ and weighing approximately 105 pounds.
+Domeanna is described as having long, light brown hair with blue/hazel eyes; about 5 feet, 2 inches; and weighing approximately 105 pounds.
 She may have altered her appearance to conceal her identity, her family says.
 Specifically, she may have dyed her hair burgundy and may be wearing colored contact lenses to conceal her eye color, rather than her eyeglasses.

-Disotel is described as having blue eyes and thinning brown hair; standing about 5’8” tall; and weighing 155 pounds.
+Disotel is described as having blue eyes and thinning brown hair; standing about 5 feet, 8 inches tall; and weighing 155 pounds.
 They may be traveling in a silver 2003 Honda Civic with Louisiana license plate 995CGK.

 Domeanna Spell's family said the 15-year-old babysat Cory "Shane" Disotel's three children. https://t.co/E0QmpxLFcK